Strategy Last Fact-Checked: 28 April 2026 · 6 min read

 For money with a 20–30 year horizon that you won't need before retirement, the lump sum vs DCA debate is largely irrelevant — the tax advantage of a PRSA so dramatically outweighs execution timing differences that getting money into the pension wrapper quickly dominates.
 Invest the maximum relievable contribution as early in the tax year as possible.

-The worst strategy: waiting for the "right time"
+The worst option: waiting for the "right" time

 There is no wrong answer